 Being accused of a crime can be devastating, even if you have no prior record.
 The arrest itself can cause harm to a person's educational opportunities and career, even if the criminal charged are ultimately dropped.

 From the moment you are accused of a crime, every action you take has serious consequences.
-It is important to understand your rights after the investigation begins and after an arrested, including the right to remain silent and the right to have an attorney help you at every stage of the case.
-An experienced attorney can help navigate the complex criminal justice system.
+It is important to understand your rights after the investigation begins including the right to remain silent and the right to have an attorney help you at every stage of the case.
+An experienced criminal defense attorney can help you navigate the complex criminal justice system.

-Let Don Pumphrey, Jr., and the other attorneys at Pumphrey Law, help you fight the charges.
+Let Don Pumphrey, Jr., and the other attorneys at Pumphrey Law help you fight the charges.
 Our team can begin your defense today.
+Call (850) 681-7777 for a free and confidential consultation.

 Criminal Defense Attorneys in Tallahassee, FL